-His views have lead to him being interviewed by the BBC's Ouch and being the subject of stories by The Guardian and The Times.
+His views have lead to him being regularly interviewed by BBC's Ouch! and the national media and press.
 He champions the rights of the disability community and was awarded Bar Council “Pro Bono Lawyer for the Year” in 2003.

 John appears frequently for law centres, the FRU, ELAAS, Bar Pro Bono Unit and the Disability Law Association as well as well-known solicitors firms.